XJINE/Unity_CommandLineArgs/README.md

 (2) Array parameters should be define with ", ".
 Certainly, you can define array parameters with " ".
 However, if you have to deal single array parameters as array, you must use ", ".

-*EX: "-SampleParamsA 0 1 2 3 4 5" and "-SampleParamsB 0," are both deal as array.*
+*EX: Both of "-SampleParamsA 0 1 2 3 4 5" and "-SampleParamsB 0," are regarded as array.*

 ### Ex.